 Addiction weekly family free support group

 Family Support Groups are aimed at families, partners and friends of people suffering from an addiction problem.
 When these problems arise, it can have a devastating effect on those who are close to the person.
-The Family Support Group is there so that you do not have to go through this alone.
+The Family Support Group is there for so that you do not have to go through this alone.